allesklar/tkh_admin_panel/README.md

 ## Contributing

 Pull requests for new features and bug fixes are welcome.
+I haven't created tests yet but test unit tests would be enthusiastically accepted.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)